x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-irm-for-exchange-search-and-in-place-ediscovery-exchange-2013-help.md

 - The Federation mailbox must be added to the Active Directory Rights Management Services (AD RMS) super users group.
 To learn more, see [Add the Federation Mailbox to the AD RMS Super Users Group](add-the-federation-mailbox-to-the-ad-rms-super-users-group-exchange-2013-help.md).

-- You can't use the Exchange Administration Center (EAC) to configure IRM for Exchange Search and In-Place eDiscovery.
+- You can't use the Exchange admin center (EAC) to configure IRM for Exchange Search and In-Place eDiscovery.
 You must use the Shell.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).